CleverCloud/Go-New-Relic-example/README.md

 Don't forget to run `go run .` to compile and deploy before pushing your code.

 🚀  **You don't need to complete step 7 when deploying on Clever Cloud**, as the runtime will read your code and get the agent automatically.

+## Go versions

+If your project uses a Go version that is not yet supported on Clever Cloud, specify the full version (ex: `go 1.22.0` instead of `go 1.22`)in `go.mod` like in this example.
+It will work out of the box with the specified version regardless of server configurations.